grucloud/grucloud/docusaurus/docs/cli/List.md

 List the live resources

 Options:
   -g, --graph                  create an SVG representation of the live infrastructure -a, --all                    List also read-only resources -n, --name <value>           List by name
   --id <value>                 List by id
-  -o, --our               List only our managed resources --default-exclude       Exclude the default resources, i.e VPC and Subnet -d, --canBeDeleted      display resources which can be deleted, a.k.a non default
+  -o, --our                    List only our managed resources --default-exclude            Exclude the default resources, i.e VPC and Subnet -e, --types-exclude <value>  Exclude by type, multiple values allowed -d, --canBeDeleted           display resources which can be deleted, a.k.a non default resources -p, --provider <value>       Filter by provider, multiple values allowed -t, --types <value>          Include by type, multiple values allowed -h, --help                   display help for command
-                          resources
-  -p, --provider <value>  Filter by provider, multiple values allowed -t, --types <value>     Filter by type, multiple values allowed -h, --help              display help for command
 ```

 ### graph